Building on the Momentum

 A Lasting Legacy

-While The Exchange has come to a close, its impact continues.
+While Triennial 2025 has come to a close, its impact continues.
 Many projects remain visible across the city, and others live on through new relationships, collaborations, and ideas sparked during the Triennial.

 If you were moved by Triennial 2025 or have suggestions for helping us shape Triennial 2028, please take a moment to share your thoughts with this survey.